abarke28/advent_of_code/README.md

-﻿# Advent Of Code 2022
+﻿# Advent Of Code

-Solutions for AoC 2022.
+Solutions for Advent of Code problems.

 Details: [Advent of Code](https://adventofcode.com/2022/about)

 A daily coding challenge for each day in December leading up to Christmas.
 Each day & challenge consists of two related problems.
 This is my first year doing this.

+## 2022

 | Day | Story | Q1 | Q2 | Command to run | Challenge level | What I learnt/used
 | --- | --- | --- | --- | --- | --- | --- |